IllusionMods/RG-Translation/README.md

 Some images have alpha channel (semi-transparent) so that please make sure transparency is correctly set when making .ps files.
 Some parts of images have 99% transparency which are easy to be ignored.

-### .ps files Translation
+### Translating textures using files from an image editor (easy way)

-There is an easiler way to tranlsate Texture if the .ps file is ready in the repository.
+There is an easier way to translate Textures by using files compatible with image editor softwares.
+For Room Girl, there are Photoshop files (`.ps` extension) in the repository already.
+Use the following steps to translate using `.ps` files:

 1. Open .ps files under `Image Source Files\PsFiles` directory with Photoshop.
-These .ps files have removed origninal Japanese text and translated into Chinese.
+These .ps files have removed original  Japanese text and translated into Chinese.
-1. Double click Chinese text you like to translate and fill the text in your language.
+1. Double click Chinese text you like to translate and replace the text with your language.
 All text effects are set but you may need to adjust font size and position.
 1. Select Export to PNG in Photoshop and save it into the `Texture` directory under your language code.

 ### Troubleshooting